 Here are 5 things to keep in mind before adopting a pet

-Check out the top six reasons pets are given up by owners (according to a study by the National Council on Pet Population Study and Policy) and make sure you won’t fall into any of them.
+Check out the top six reasons pets are given up by owners (according to a study by the National Council on Pet Population Study and Policy) and ask yourself the tough questions to make sure you won’t fall into any of them.

 - Landlord not allowing pet